Advanced Search

 The Importance of Realizing Emptiness

 One basic feature of all Buddhist tantric practices is that you should always meditate on emptiness before generating yourself into a deity, whether the manual you are using includes such Sanskrit words as Om svabhava-shuddha sarva-dharma.... or not.
 The significance of this meditation is to emphasize the importance of generating your own wisdom realizing emptiness into the appearance of the deity.
 Although at the initial stage this is only done on imaginary level, it serves as a rehearsal for the occasion when the practitioner's awareness of the wisdom realizing emptiness actually arises in form of a divine body.
-For this reason, if the practitioner lacks an understanding of emptiness as explained either by the Yogic Practitioner or Middle Way schools, it is difficult to practise tantric yoga.
+For this reason, if the practitioner lacks an understanding of emptiness as explained either by the Yogic Practitioner or Middle Way schools, it is difficult to practice tantric yoga.

 The appearance or form of the deity, generated from your own wisdom realizing emptiness, is said here to represent the practice of method.
 Then the practitioner has occasionally to reaffirm his mindfulness of the empty nature of the deity.
 This is the meditation on what is called the 'great seal ripening the faculties to actualize the form body', in the context of Action Tantra.